alexdotrud/inner-balance-app/README.md

 **As a returning user**, I want to log in to my account **so that I can securely access my personalized wellness dashboard and saved data**.

 **Acceptance Criteria:**
-- The login form includes fields for username/email and password.
+- The login form includes fields for username and password.
-- If credentials are correct, I am redirected to the dashboard.
+- If credentials are correct, I am redirected to the overview.
 - If credentials are incorrect, an error message is displayed (e.g., *"Invalid email or password"*).
 - Users who are not logged in cannot access protected pages (e.g., dashboard, profile).
-- A "Forgot Password?" link is available for password resets.
 - The user remains logged in during the session until they log out or become inactive.